wcountiss/baseballpitch/Readme.txt

 End of Week 6:
 Trend Feedback
-Trend Filters - select all by default (DONE)

 Trend Filters not working ** Filters now have booleans associated with them, George please tie in the boolean values into the directives for the charts. **
 Trend Selected Color
 12 Months back on trends
 Line Chart Scale Min and Max